20220844/research/README.md

 What is Python used for?
 I was asking myself, that is my concern.
 Then, I searched Google.

-Python can be usde for
+Python can be usde for:
 AI and machine learning,
 Data analytics,
 Data visualisation,